Rob0xFF/OLED-test-device/lib/3rdParty/Readme.md

 TimerOne https://github.com/PaulStoffregen/TimerOne

-Because some of them have been slightly modified to fit this project and some of them may be in the furture, I maintain these libs here.
+Because some of them have been slightly modified to fit this project and some of them may be in the future, I maintain these libs here.